List of female Indianapolis 500 drivers: Other notable women at Indianapolis

 Upon the death of Tony Hulman in 1977, his wife, Mary Fendrich Hulman, became chairman of the Indianapolis Motor Speedway.
 When she retired in 1988, her daughter, Mari Hulman George, took over and held the position until 2016.

 There have been several female car owners at the Indianapolis 500.
 The first and only female car owner to win was Maude "M.A."
 Yagle, who owned the 1929 race winning car for driver Ray Keech.
 Other notable female owners include Mari Hulman George (who owned the car of husband Elmer George) and former driver Sarah Fisher.

 The first professional female competition at the Indianapolis Motor Speedway was not an automobile race, but the LPGA 500 Ladies Classic in 1968.
 It was played at the Speedway Golf Course.

 Four women (Mishael Abbott, Cyndie Allemann, Ana Beatriz, and Pippa Mann) have participated in the Freedom 100, a Firestone Indy Lights race held at IMS on the Friday before the 500.
 Beatriz had a best finish of 5th in 2008, and Mann won the pole for the event in 2010.

+Angela Ashmore was part of Marcus Ericsson's race winning crew at the 2022 Indianapolis 500, as an assistant race engineer.
+She is believed to be the only female crew member to win the Indianapolis 500.

 Twice, a woman has driven the pace car at the start of the race: Elaine Irwin Mellencamp (2001) and Robin Roberts (2010).
 Prior to that, in 1972, Dolly Cole (wife of GM executive Ed Cole), rode as a passenger in the pace car.
 At the time, it was common for celebrities and dignitaries to ride as passengers in the pace car, and Cole is believed to be the first woman ever to do so.

-Only two female drivers have ever attempted to qualify for NASCAR's Brickyard 400, the other major event at the Indianapolis Motor Speedway oval.
+Three female drivers have ever attempted to qualify for NASCAR's Brickyard 400, the other major event at the Indianapolis Motor Speedway oval.
 In 2001, Shawna Robinson attempted, but failed to qualify.
 The NASCAR Nationwide Series came to the track for the first time in 2012 with the Indiana 250.
 Two women (Danica Patrick and Johanna Long) raced in that event.
 In 2013, Danica Patrick became the first woman to qualify for the Brickyard 400, joining 18 drivers that have competed in both the "500" and "400."
+Katherine Legge qualified for the event in 2025, becoming the 19th driver to do both the "500 & "400."